daysond/SED500ASG1_QUSTION/SED500_ASG1.md

 ## 1. You may notice that the cost function is based on Euler's method.
 What other method(s) might be applied to enable it to run more efficiently?

 The idea of Euler's Method is bascially adding the ***step-size * slope*** to the previous value to estimate the next value.
 However, in this problem, the slope of the voltage equation is unknown to us.
-But we could calculate the slope of the error, the estimate the next step-size so that the error will be 0.
+But we could calculate the slope of the error to estimate the next step-size so that the error will be 0.
-This assumes that the change in current is porpotional to the change in voltage.
-Although this is not yet tested on complex circuits where the relationship between current and voltage might not be linear, it dramatically reduces the number of iterations that the algorithm takes to estimate the current for this simple circuit.
+This assumes that the change in current is porpotional to the change in voltage linearly, it dramatically reduces the number of iterations that the algorithm takes to estimate the current for this simple circuit.
 The original function takes around 60 loops in average and this one only takes 3 loops.

 ```cpp